Calculating quasinormal modes of Schwarzschild anti-de Sitter black holes using the continued fraction method

 The recurrence relation (\ref{eq-sevenrecurrence}) can be reduced to a six-term recurrence relation \beeq \alpha_n' a_n +\beta_n' a_{n-1}+ \gamma_n' a_{n-2}+ \delta_n' a_{n-3} + \zeta_n' a_{n-4} +\eta_n' a_{n-5} =0 \eneq by eliminating the $\kappa_n$ term using Gaussian elimination for $n \geq 6$ as follows:

 Repeating this procedure four times results in a three-term recurrence relation \beeq \alpha_n^{(4)} a_n +\beta_n^{(4)} a_{n-1}+ \gamma_n^{(4)} a_{n-2} =0. \eneq

-Following Leaver \cite{Leaver} we obtain a continued fraction:
+Following Leaver \cite{Leaver} we obtain a continued fraction

 which is an equation in $\rho = -i\omega$.
-The solutions $\omega$ are the QNMs.
+The solutions $\omega$ are the QNMs, with some exceptions that we discuss below.
 To evaluate this numerically we must truncate the continued fraction at some depth.
 We use a technique developed by Nollert \cite{Nollert} to approximate the value of the tail end of the continued fraction.